Breast Lift – Mastopexy

 Breast lift patients should be finished having children and breastfeeding and want to restore their pre-pregnancy breast shape and perkiness.
 Large, heavy breasts can be lifted, but results may not last as long as smaller breasts due to the effects of gravity.
 A breast reduction may be required to improve your results.

 Before Your Procedure

-As with any surgical procedure, you should be in a generally healthy state when considering a breast lift.
+As with any surgical procedure, you should be in a generally healthy state when considering breast lift procedures.
 Living a healthy lifestyle, including diet and exercise, will improve your chances for a successful outcome.
 It’s also important not to smoke cigarettes since it interferes with the body’s natural healing process.
-Following Dr. Capek’s preoperative guidelines can help ensure a smooth and uncomplicated procedure.
+Following Dr. Capek’s preoperative guidelines can help ensure a smooth and uncomplicated breast lift procedure.

 A breast lift is typically performed under general anesthesia or local anesthesia with sedation in a surgical suite.
 Each breast lift technique is customized to your breast size and shape, areola size and position, the degree of sagging, skin quality, and how much excess skin needs to be removed.
 There are several options for incision patterns and techniques that Dr. Capek will choose from: